gsmeira/laravel-attachments/README.md

 ## Pre-Signed URLs

-When using a pre-signed urls approach, your files will be stored in services like s3 and the files won't be sent through the server anymore.
-Instead, the files are uploaded directly from the frontend to the cloud service and just a reference for this file will be sent to the server.
+When using pre-signed urls, your files will be stored in services like s3 and the files won't be sent through the server anymore.
+Instead, the files should be uploaded directly from the frontend to the cloud service and just a reference for this file will be sent to the server.
 This package expects an array with a `path` that should match with the file location in your storage service.

 ### How to use this approach?

-**1 —** [Configure s3 in your Laravel app](https://laravel-news.com/using-s3-with-laravel) and set your filesystem disk to `s3`.
+**1 —** [Configure s3 in your Laravel app](https://laravel-news.com/using-s3-with-laravel) and don't forget to set your filesystem disk to `s3`.

 ```
 FILESYSTEM_DISK=s3